INDUSTRIAL HISTORY OF EUROPEAN COUNTRIES

 Industrial History of Turkey

-By the beginning of the 20th century, the once-glorious Ottoman Empire had deteriorated for all practical purposes to an agricultural colony of the West.
+By the beginning of the 20th century, the once-glorious Ottoman Empire had deteriorated for all practical purposes into an agricultural colony of the West.
+Due to its crushing foreign debt ...

 Industrial History of the United Kingdom